caufero/thebridge-optimized-docs/docs/01-foundations/02-3p3-overview.md

 - history becomes part of the system, not a side table

 This is why 3P3 is foundational to The Bridge—it keeps the entire system coherent as it expands.

+---

+## 2.12 The Three Perspectives as a Computational Model

+3P3 is not only a way to describe reality conceptually; it is a model that the system uses to compute meaning.
+Each perspective contributes to how entities are stored, interpreted, and executed.
+Together, they define how the software understands and manipulates the domain.

+The perspectives are operational, not symbolic.

+- **Structure determines what can exist.**
+- **Being determines what exists right now.**
+- **Time determines how existence changes.**

+These three dimensions form a complete computational cycle.

+### 2.12.1 Structure constrains computation

+Because CMP contains entity definitions, the system understands what entities are before they manifest.
+Structure informs computation by:

+- defining allowed attributes
+- defining allowed relationships
+- defining allowed transitions
+- defining allowed processes

+This ensures that computation follows meaning rather than arbitrary logic.

+### 2.12.2 Being provides the active state for computation

+ETY contains current state.
+It is what processes operate on.
+Computation in ETY is not happening in isolation—it is always anchored to meaning defined in CMP.

+If a value changes, the system knows:

+- which entity the value belongs to
+- which definition allowed that value to exist
+- how that value interacts with other entities

+State is never detached from identity.

+### 2.12.3 Time drives computation through transitions

+Processes run by writing transitions to LOG.
+Each transition:

+- reflects a state change
+- is linked to the entity’s identity
+- has a cause and effect
+- is recorded permanently

+Because LOG is structured, not ad-hoc, the system can:

+- replay transitions
+- infer causality
+- analyze behavior
+- project alternative futures

+Time is not data stored **after** computation—it is a dimension that computation *operates on*.

+### 2.12.4 Computation emerges from the substrate

+Traditional systems compute on:

+- business logic in code
+- workflow engines
+- handlers and triggers
+- external schema

+In The Bridge, computation emerges from structural meaning.
+The system does not execute code *about* the ontology—the ontology *is* what executes.

+### 2.12.5 Why this is powerful

+Because meaning drives computation, the system can:

+- evolve behavior by modifying definitions
+- compute differently without rewriting code
+- generate entities dynamically from templates
+- interpret data using its past transitions

+This enables systems that adapt over time based on updated definitions rather than static implementations.

+### 2.12.6 Summary

+> **3P3 is a runtime engine for meaning.**

+It turns the ontology from a description of the system into the mechanism that executes the system.

+---

+## 2.13 The Ontology as an Execution Engine

+In most systems, the ontology exists outside the execution layer.
+The model defines what things mean, but code defines what things do.
+This creates a gap between understanding and behavior: the system behaves according to code, not according to meaning.

+In The Bridge, the ontology and the execution engine are the same thing.
+Meaning is not translated into code—it drives execution directly.
+Definitions stored in CMP guide how ETY manifests and how LOG evolves.

+### 2.13.1 Action emerges from definition

+When a process occurs, the system does not call a function that updates records.
+Instead, it evaluates the entity’s definition and records a transition that reflects that definition.

+Behavior is an expression of what the entity *is*.

+### 2.13.2 No “privileged code paths”

+There is no separate layer that interprets templates through hard-coded logic.
+Templates, operations, permissions, transitions, and constraints are entities stored in CMP.

+The system executes those definitions using the same mechanics that apply to all entities.

+If a new concept is added, the system does not need new code to support it—it needs a new definition.

+### 2.13.3 Processes are executed through LOG

+Execution is expressed by recording transitions in LOG.
+The act of writing a LOG entry *is* the execution of a process.
+ETY reflects the result of those transitions.

+There is no gap between:
+- describing a process
+- and performing the process

+Execution updates the ontology in real time.

+### 2.13.4 Meaning can evolve at runtime

+Because definitions are entities, not schema:

+- new entity types can be defined dynamically
+- new workflows can emerge without patching code
+- constraints and rules can change over time

+The system adapts because the ontology adapts.

+### 2.13.5 Ontology replaces business logic

+The Bridge does not separate:

+- models from controllers
+- schema from workflows
+- definitions from execution

+Instead, these collapse into a single representational layer.

+The engine runs meaning, not instructions.

+### 2.13.6 Summary

+> **The ontology is not documentation.
+> It is the mechanism that performs computation.**

+This is what makes The Bridge fundamentally different from frameworks that rely on external code to interpret structure.